publisha/publisha.github.io/pages/create_speare_play_web.md

 - Create an account on [Github.com][fc57320f]
 - Grab link on Moodle (week 1) for the GitHub template
 - Copy the link next to the Clone button
-- In Atom, use the icon bottom right to clone and use the window to paste in the link
+- In vscode, use the icon bottom right to clone and use the window to paste in the link
 - [Read the helper document about getting HTML from InDesign][f0f67b5c]
 - Add the files into the local version of the repository and edit the HTML and CSS etc
 - Check that the site works (home page is the cover image with link to the play)